OFlanagan/TwitterScraper/README.md

 # The Plumbing
 The first step in this project was setting up the infrastructure required to make this all work.
 I chose to use an AWS ec2 instance, and and AWS RDS instance for this project to process the data and store it respectively.
-O decided to use a postgresql database for this project, this may have been a mistake.
+I decided to use a postgresql database for this project, this may have been a mistake.
 I had initially narrowed my choices to MySQL and PosgreSQL and chose PostgreSQL as I had used it before.
 Once I had set up and installed the database and instances and had set up all the firewalls, the rstudio server and all the other tasks I found out that the library I was using to query the twitter API (twitteR) had built in functions to automatically search and store the data in a database, but only for MySQL or SQLLite.
 This means that I have to write my own code to store this, but also means that there is a job for someone to write this feature for PostgreSQL.

-# Plumbing
-The first stage of this project was setting up the insfrastructure required for the project.
-I chose to use an Ubuntu instance on AWS EC2 with rstudio server as my work environment.
-I chose to use a postgreSQL database on AWS RDS for the storage.
-After I spent a day installing all the packages, setting up github and learning how to configure the security rules I was ready to start the project proper.
-The package I am using to access the twitter API is twitteR and this package has a fucntion search_and_Store awhich will perform a search of the twitter api and then store the result in a database that just has to be configured through a standard R DBI handle.
-Unfortunately this is only available for SQLLite and MySQL databases so one of these may have been a better choice for this project.
+(update)
+After implementing the original functionality I found that the twitteR library was out of date and had significant issues.
+I have since replaced it with rtweets and so my original concern with PostgreSQL has resolved itself.

 # The first script
 The first functioning script was set up, with a cron job activating it using rscript every 15 minutes as the twitter API allows for 18,000 tweets to be gathered every 15 minutes.
-*/5 * * * * Rscript R/TwitterScraper/main_read.R
+*/15 * * * * Rscript R/TwitterScraper/main_read.R
-cronjobs
+A resource on cronjobs
 https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/